Enquire

 Marine and Coastal Adventures

 South Africa’s coastline provides numerous opportunities for responsible marine life encounters.
-Travelers can look forward to ocean kayaking, whale watching, shark cage diving, and exploring vibrant coral reefs, seal and penguin colonies, and marine reserves.
+Travellers can look forward to ocean kayaking, whale watching, shark cage diving, and exploring vibrant coral reefs, seal and penguin colonies, and marine reserves.
 Hotspots for marine and coastal ecotourism activities include the Cape Peninsula, False Bay, and the Garden Route.

 Adventure Tourism

 South Africa is a prime destination for adventure activities like trail running, mountain biking, rock climbing, abseiling, quad biking, kite surfing, paragliding, whitewater river rafting, bungee jumping, ocean and river kayaking, forest and coastal zip lining, and walking safaris, to name just a few.
-The country’s stunning natural beauty and sustainable adventure tourism practices ensure spectacular adrenaline-soaked experiences without impacting the environment.
+The country’s stunning natural beauty and sustainable adventure tourism practices ensure spectacular, adrenaline-soaked experiences without impacting the environment.

 Private Game Reserves